bryesk/dante/README.md

 # dante

-DANTE: DNA and Nucleotide Tools for Enviromental work.
+dante: DNA and Nucleotide Tools for Enviromental work.

 ##INTRODUCTION